Things to see and do

 Castle Cary & District Museum Located in the historic nineteenth-century Market House in the centre of town, the museum has an extensive collection of agricultural and domestic artefacts, and displays of geological, archaeological and historical information.
 Open between April and October, Monday to Friday 10.30-12.30 and 2.00-4.00, Saturday 10.30-12.30; admission free (but donations always welcome).
 Website.

 Round House One of the best-preserved examples of an old town lock-up in the country, built (or more probably re-built) in 1779.
 Located in Bailey Hill, behind the Market House; nearby you can also see the fine eighteenth-century house that's now the Post Office.
+Round House keys can be borrowed from the butcher Charlie Hll opposite.

 The Castle Once one of the largest castles in twelfth-century England; sadly the stones have long since been removed, but behind the town, on the lower slopes of Lodge Hill, you can still see the remains of the motte and bailey and other earthworks.